Edwin Booth: Boothden

-In 1879 Booth purchased land in Middletown, Rhode Island on the Sakonnet River; he hired Calvert Vaux, whose son Downing Vaux was (briefly) engaged to Booth's daughter Edwina, to design a grand summer cottage estate there.
+In 1879, Booth purchased land in Middletown, Rhode Island on the Sakonnet River; he hired Calvert Vaux, whose son Downing Vaux was (briefly) engaged to Booth's daughter Edwina, to design a grand summer cottage estate there.
 "Boothden" was completed in 1884, a wooden house set on a stone foundation, designed in the Queen Anne Revival style with Stick style motifs and large plate glass windows.
 Boothden featured a dance hall, stables, boathouse, and a windmill folly with a henhouse at its base.
 Booth enjoyed ten years at Boothden, willing it to Edwina on his death in 1893.
-After Edwina sold Boothden in 1903, the house passed through a series of owners, and saw a full restoration in 2017.
+After Edwina sold Boothden in 1903, the house passed through a series of owners, including Time editor T. S. Matthews.
+The property saw a full restoration in 2008.

 Death

-Edwin Booth had a small stroke in 1891, which precipitated his decline.
+Booth had a small stroke in 1891, which precipitated his decline.
 He suffered another stroke in April 1893 and died June 7, 1893, in his apartment in The Players clubhouse.
 He was buried next to his first wife at Mount Auburn Cemetery in Cambridge, Massachusetts.
 His bedroom in the club has been kept untouched since his death.
-The New York Times reported his death.

 Exhumation request

-In December 2010, descendants of Edwin Booth reported that they obtained permission to exhume the Shakespearean actor's body to obtain DNA samples to compare with a sample of his brother John's DNA to refute the rumor he had escaped after the assassination.
-However, Bree Harvey, a spokesperson from the Mount Auburn Cemetery in Cambridge, Massachusetts, where Edwin Booth is buried, denied reports that the family had contacted them and requested to exhume Edwin's body.
+In December 2010, Booth's descendants reported that they obtained permission to exhume the Shakespearean actor's body to obtain DNA samples to compare with a sample of his brother John's DNA to refute the rumor he had escaped after the assassination.
+However, a spokesperson from the Mount Auburn Cemetery, where Booth is buried, denied reports that the family had contacted them and requested to exhume Edwin's body.
 The family hopes to obtain DNA samples from artifacts belonging to John Wilkes, or from remains such as vertebrae stored at the National Museum of Health and Medicine in Maryland.
 On March 30, 2013, museum spokesperson Carol Johnson announced that the family's request to extract DNA from the vertebrae had been rejected.